-Partnership units in Evercore LP are held by current and former Senior Managing Directors ("SMDs") who provided services to our predecessor entities prior to our initial public offering (our "IPO") and by Mr. Schlosstein.
+In terms of individuals, partnership units in Evercore LP are held by current and former SMDs who provided services to our predecessor entities prior to our 2006 initial public offering (our "IPO"), by Mr. Schlosstein and Trilantic Capital Partners ("Trilantic").
 Other executive officers who hold partnership units in Evercore LP include Messrs.
-Altman, Aspe, Mestre and Frankel.
+Altman, Aspe, Frankel and Mestre.
 Partnership units in Evercore LP may be exchanged for shares of our Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.
-Evercore LP has made and intends to make an election under Section 754 of the Internal Revenue Code of 1986, as amended (the "Code") effective for each taxable year in which an exchange of partnership units for shares occurs, which may result in an adjustment to the tax basis of the assets owned by Evercore LP at the time of an exchange of partnership units.
+Evercore LP has made and intends to make an election under Section 754 of the Internal Revenue Code of 1986, as amended (the "Code") effective for each taxable year in which an exchange of partnership units.
 The exchanges have resulted and may in the future result in increases in the tax basis of the tangible and intangible assets of Evercore LP that otherwise would not have been available.
 These increases in tax basis increased and in the future would increase (for tax purposes) amortization and, therefore, reduce the amount of tax that we would otherwise be required to pay.

 In connection with our IPO we entered into a tax receivable agreement with certain of our current and former SMDs who were partners prior to our IPO, including Messrs.
 Altman, Aspe, Frankel and Mestre, that provides for the payment by us to an exchanging Evercore partner of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize as a result of these increases in tax basis.
 We retain the economic benefit of the remaining 15% of cash savings, if any, of the tax benefits that we realize.
 For purposes of the tax receivable agreement, cash savings in income tax will be computed by comparing our actual income tax liability to the amount of such taxes that we would have been required to pay had there been no increase to the tax basis of the tangible and intangible assets of Evercore LP as a result of the exchanges and had we not entered into the tax receivable agreement.
 The term of the tax receivable agreement will continue until all such tax benefits have been utilized or expired, unless we exercise our right to terminate the tax receivable agreement for an amount based on agreed payments remaining to be made under the agreement.
+In certain circumstances, we sold shares of Class A common stock in public offerings and used such cash consideration to acquire Evercore LP partnership units, which resulted in substantially similar rights and benefits under the tax receivable agreement as an exchange of Evercore LP partnership units for shares of Class A common stock.